Getting editorial support

 This is where I come in!

-I’ve completed training and mentoring with respected bodies such as the Publishing Training Centre and the Society for Editors and Proofreaders, and I’m TESOL qualified.
+I’ve completed training and mentoring with respected bodies such as the Publishing Training Centre and the Chartered Institute of Editing and Proofreading, and I’m TESOL qualified.

 In recent years I’ve accessed wide-ranging training programmes and workshops so that I can offer maximum versatility to my clients in changing times: